-In my previous career as a geophysicist, and for a number of years I studied mountain-belt dynamics and seismic hazard in the Himalaya.
+I began my academic career as a geophysicist, and for a number of years I studied mountain-belt dynamics and seismic hazard in the Himalaya.
 I hold a BS from the University of North Carolina at Chapel Hill (2002) and an MS from the University of Colorado in Boulder (2005), and I have worked as a geodetic engineer in research support services.

 - Atmospheric feedbacks and climate sensitivity

 - The hydrological cycle in a changing climate